Talking with children about child sexual abuse: why it’s important

 - No difference between us by Jayneen Sanders

-- Milly’s Message by Liz Walker.
+- Milly’s Message by Liz Walker

 You don’t have to talk about all aspects of child sexual abuse at once.
 You can come back to conversations later.
+It’s best to introduce one thing at a time and give your child time to understand it before moving on.

 Listening to children’s concerns

 - Repeat what your child has said to check you understand.
-For example, ‘You don’t like it when Mrs R gives you a hug’ or ‘You think Mr B is acting weird’.
+For example, ‘You don’t like it when Mrs R gives you a hug?’ or ‘You think Mr B is acting weird?’

-- Respond by talking about what to do if it happens again.
-For example, ‘It’s OK to say no or move away when Mrs R tries to give you a hug and you don’t like it.
-Telling me about it is the right thing to do.
-I can help if you want me to’.
+- Tell your child what to do if it happens again.
+For example, ‘It’s OK to say no or move away when Mrs R tries to give you a hug and you don’t like it’.

 Saying ‘no’: helping children stand up for themselves